Prashant-ranjan-singh-123/PrashantSkillscape/README.md

 <a href="https://apt.izzysoft.de/fdroid/index/apk/ru.aleshin.timeplanner" target="_blank">

 ## What you get by this app
-- Onboarding Screen UI
-- Amazing Animation Ideas
-- Food Store Application Listing UI
-- Profile UI
-- Detailed Item UI
-- Added to Cart Screen UI
-- Highly Customisable
+- Structure For Portfolio App
+- Showcase Yourself and standout.
+- Your Experiences and Certifications
+- Social Media Handel Deep Links
+- Stand Out In Interview

 ## Technologies stack 🚀
 - Clean Architecture 🏛️